robcarver17/skipperman/docs/ideas.md

 ### Required for training event:

+- add * for boat allocation to group report
 - maintain ticksheets, print and record ticks
 - print roll call lists and contact details
 - birthdays during an event - splash on event screen